SiegeLord/SLConfig/README.md

 License
 -------

-LGPL 3.0

-See LICENSE for the license text.
+The library is licensed under LGPL 3.0 (see LICENSE).
+The examples are licensed under the Zlib license.